-Valuation frequency Subscription/Redemption Date Application Date and Cut-Off TimeSettlement Date Each full bank Business Day D (i.e. Any full bank business day D at 13h30 D+2 in both France and in both France and Luxembourg) Luxembourg Time Luxembourg
+Valuation frequency Subscription/Redemption Date Application Date and Cut-Off Time Settlement Date • D (i.e. Any full bank business day in both France and Luxembourg) D at 13h30 Luxembourg Time D+2

-\D= Day on which the subscription, redemption or conversion application is processed by the SICAV's Registrar and Transfer Agent.
+^{}D= Day on which the subscription, redemption or conversion application is processed by the SICAV's Registrar and Transfer Agent.
 Applications received by the SICAV's Registrar and Transfer before the cut-off time on any full bank business day in both France and Luxembourg will be processed on such day.
 Applications received after the cut-off time will be processed on the following full bank business day in both France and Luxembourg.